reidcooper/PythonBaseballSim/README.md

 # PythonBaseballSim (B.A.S.E.S.)
 #### Installation and Usage

-B.A.S.E.S. is a python application with a website front-end interface.
+BASES is a python application with a website front-end interface.
 The website was developed with the python web framework Bottle.

 Run Website: